Anarchism in Finland: Independent Finland

 Organized anarchist activity did not arise in independent Finland until the 1960s.
 In the country, however, there were individual Finnish anarchists and anarchist Russian emigrants who were sailors and soldiers that took part in the anarchist Kronstadt uprising.
 More than 6,000 of them arrived in Finland in March 1921.
 Kronstadt refugees were initially locked up in concentration camps on the Karelian Isthmus, after which some returned to Soviet Russia and others remained permanently in Finland.

 In 1933, a poem by the anarchist Kaarlo Uskela, who died eleven years earlier, Pillastunut runohepo was seized and burned by a court decision.
 It was considered partly atheistic and anti-clerical.

 In connection with the 1968 student movement, materials interested in anarchism gathered around the underground movement and Ultra magazine.
 The anarchist Winnie the Pooh Society also started its activities in Helsinki, where the fight of good against evil was discussed with examples provided by fairy tales.
 According to Reijo Viitanen, the anarchists even achieved a majority in the Academic Socialist Society for a short time in 1968, but the leading members of the Winnie the Pooh Society soon afterwards turned towards the Finnish Communist Party and Marxism.

 In the 1970s and 1980s, there were anarchist discussion circles and some anarchist small magazines appeared.
 The first national Finnish anarchist organization can be considered the Finnish Anarcho-Syndicalist Association (Suomen Anarkosyndikalistinen Liitto, SAL), which started operating in 1986–1988 and changed its name to the Finnish Anarchist Association (Suomen Anarkisti Liitto, SAL) in 1992 after the generalization of anarcho-individualism.
-However, anarcho-capitalists were not eligible to join SAL.
 In 1989, Kapinatyöläinen magazine, which was now published by a Helsinki-based collective, began to appear.
 The number of members of the SAL rose to two and a half hundred in 1993 at its best.
 However, the size of the Finnish anarchist movement could not be measured by its membership, due to the structure of the SAL and the fact that anarchists often worked in many other organizations and groups, such as the anti-fascist and the animal rights movement.
 The SAL's operations waned at the end of the decade.
 The Finnish Anarchist Association was abolished in 1999.
 In the autumn of 1996, the anarcho-syndicalist Solidarity Trade Union was established, partly as a competitor to the SAL, but it also ceased to exist in the early 2000s.
 The eco-anarchist Black Green Days in Tampere gathered hundreds of participants each year at the turn of the millennium.
 Justice for Animals and Food Not Bombs have also been largely run by anarchists.

+In December 1981, member of the French anarchist terrorist group Action Directe Lahouari Benchellal, was arrested for forging traveler's cheques in Helsinki, Finland.
+He hung himself while in the custody of the Finnish Security Intelligence Service in January 1982.
+AD did not believe Benchellal killed himself, and they named a direct action group after him.